Where Did Our Love Go: Release and reaction

-"Where Did Our Love Go" was released as a single on June 17, 1964, and entered the Hot 100 at number 77.
+"Where Did Our Love Go" was released as a single in 1964, and entered the Hot 100 at number 77.
 Six weeks later, while the Supremes were on tour as part of Dick Clark's "American Bandstand Caravan of Stars", the song made it to number one for two weeks, spending a total of nine weeks in the Billboard Top Ten.
 The girls began the tour at the bottom of the bill; by the conclusion of the tour, they were at the top.
 They performed the song on the NBC variety program, Hullabaloo! on Tuesday, January 26, 1965.

 The song became the focal point and title track of the group's second album, Where Did Our Love Go, released later that year.
 A German language version of it titled "Baby, Baby, wo ist unsere Liebe" was recorded by the Supremes for German-speaking markets overseas and released as the b-side to their German recording of "Moonlight and Kisses" in April 1965.

 The song struck a chord in the United States, with a group which would become the most successful chart-topping American popular music group of the 1960s.
 Billboard described the song as having an "unbeatable beat" and a "true rockin'-blues groove."
 Cash Box described it as "an infectious handclapping stomp'er...that the femmes and their instrumental support put over with telling teen effect."

 The first of their American chart toppers, the song peaked just weeks after the passage of the Civil Rights Act of 1964, critically remarked as capturing the spirit of an America reeling from the assassination of John F. Kennedy, racial tension, and a harbinger of the end of the early optimism of the 1960s.

-The song was transmitted to astronauts orbiting earth in August 1965 during the Gemini 5 mission.
+The song was transmitted to astronauts orbiting Earth in August 1965 during the Gemini 5 mission.